ahmedalatawi/react-event-scheduler/README.md

 ### `yarn start`

-Runs the backend and frontend apps simultaneously in the development mode.\
+Runs the backend and frontend apps simultaneously in the development mode.

-> Or if you prefer running the apps separately by running `start:web` and `start:server` in separate terminals.
+> Or if you prefer running the apps separately by running `yarn start:web` and `yarn start:server` in separate terminals.

 The app will automatically start at [http://localhost:3000](http://localhost:3000) in the browser.